 de Benedictis-Kessner, Justin and Maxwell Palmer.
-2020.
-“Driving Turnout: The Effect of Car Ownership on Electoral Participation” Working Paper.
+2021.
+“Driving Turnout: The Effect of Car Ownership on Electoral Participation.”
+Political Science Research and Methods.

 Inequalities in voter participation between groups of the population pose a problem for democratic representation.
-We use administrative data on 6.7 million registered voters to show that a previously-ignored characteristic of voters—access to a personal automobile –– creates large disparities in in-person voting rates.
+We use administrative data on 6.7 million registered voters to show that a previously-ignored characteristic of voters—access to a personal automobile—creates large disparities in in-person voting rates.
 Lack of access to a car depresses election day voter turnout by substantively large amounts across a variety of fixed-effects models that account for other environmental and voter characteristics.
-Car access creates the largest hindrance to voting for those people who live farther from the polls, for young voters, and for non-white voters.
+Car access creates the largest hindrance to voting for those people who live farther from the polls.
 These effects do not appear for absentee voting, suggesting a simple policy solution to solve large disparities in political participation.
-This study contribute to the theoretic understanding of political participation as well as the impact of potential policy reforms to solve participatory gaps.
+This study contributes to the theoretic understanding of political participation as well as the impact of potential policy reforms to solve participatory gaps.